 Step 1:

-Create a name and description for the policy.
-Specify if the policy will apply to Files or Projects.
-If you select files, for Archival or Deletion policies, you will additionally need to select whether you want to act on files individually as they meet the criteria or wait and act on all the files in a folder once all files in that folder meet the criteria
+When creating a name and description for the policy, ensure to specify whether the policy will be applied to Files or Projects.
+If Files are chosen for Archival or Deletion policies, files can be handled individually as they meet the criteria or files in a folder can be handled all together when they meet the criteria.

 Step 2:

-Select which Content Sources you want the policy to apply to.
-If Projects was selected in the previous step, only Egnyte sources will be available
+Select which Content Sources the policy needs to be applied to.
+Note that only Egnyte sources will be available if Projects was selected.

 Step 3:

-Specify if the policy should match any or all of the criteria that you define.
+Specify if the policy should match on ANY or ALL of the criteria that are specified.

-Specify the time period when action should be taken on the files.
-If selecting Last Accessed as time criteria, you will also be asked to specify if that date should fall back to the version creation date or file upload date if no access events have occurred for that file.
+- Specify the time period when action should be taken on the files.
+If selecting Last Accessed as time criteria, the user will also be asked to specify if that date should fall back to the version creation date or file upload date if no access events have occurred for that file.

-Specify if you want to leave a stub file in the place of the file that is archived or deleted.
+- Specify whether to leave a stub file in the place of the file that is archived or deleted.
 Stub files will retain the name of the original file with a .txt extension and will include information about when the file was moved.

-If stub files are configured, you will be presented with additional options:
+If stub files are configured, there will be additional options showing up:

-- Custom the stub file with your own text.
+- Custom the stub file with personalized text.
 Custom text can be up to 1000 characters long and include basic text characters (letters, numbers, limited special characters)

 - Automatically delete the stub file after a certain period of time.
-You can choose never (stub files will not be deleted), one of the preset values or your own custom value.
+The user can choose never (stub files will not be deleted), one of the preset values or own custom value.

 - Whether or not the policy should prevent archival of any files that have been identified as probable ransomware.